MikeMcC399/eslint-plugin-cypress/docs/rules/no-async-before.md

-# Prevent using async/await in Cypress test cases (no-async-tests)

-Cypress commands that return a promise may cause side effects in before/beforeEach hooks, possibly causing unexpected behavior.
+Cypress commands that return a promise may cause side effects in `before`/`beforeEach` hooks, possibly causing unexpected behavior.

 ## Rule Details